-On January 1, 2022, the Authority's outside water supplier (Middlesex Water Company) increased the rate they charge the Authority for water purchased by 24.53%, and on January 1, 2023, increased the rate by an additional 8.87%.
-In order to recoup this increase in water purchase expenses, the Authority increased their water rates by 5.5% on April 22, 2022.
-And 2.5% on January 1, 2023.
+On March 1, 2024, the Authority's outside water supplier (Middlesex Water Company) increased the rate they charge the Authority for water purchased by 4.7%.
+In order to recoup this increase in water purchase expenses, the Authority increased its water rates by 2.6% on June 1, 2024.
 There was no increase during the year in the sewer rates.